 Jerusalem, IL is piloting AVs

-Nestled on a plateau between the Mediterranean and Dead Sea, Jerusalem - a relic of our past and ancient civilization became the choice pilot zone for a fleet of autonomous vehicles in May of this year.
-The test will be the first pilot to be carried out by Intel and its subsidiary Israeli-based Mobileye, with some 100 cars in operation across the capital.
+Nestled on a plateau between the Mediterranean Sea and the Dead Sea, Jerusalem - a relic of our past and ancient civilization became the choice pilot zone for a fleet of autonomous vehicles in June of 2019.
+The test was the first pilot to be carried out by Intel and its subsidiary Israeli-based Mobileye, with plans to put some 100 cars in operation across the capital.

-Despite its reputation as a city of aggressive driving and haphazard traffic enforcement, Amnon Shashua, Senior Vice President of Intel and CEO of Mobileye, writes that Jerusalem is the ideal place to prove the Mobileye-Intel solution and “to demonstrate that the technology can work in any geography and under all driving conditions.”
-Mobileye’s AV Fleet will aim to balance the conflicting goals of safety and assertiveness using a formal safety-envelop developed by Intel called the Responsibility-Sensitive Safety Model.
-This is intended to allow vehicles to be assertive without causing dangerous situations on the road.
+Despite its reputation as a city of aggressive driving and haphazard traffic enforcement, Amnon Shashua, Senior Vice President of Intel and CEO of Mobileye, writes that Jerusalem was the ideal place to prove the Mobileye-Intel solution and “to demonstrate that the technology can work in any geography and under all driving conditions.”
+Mobileye’s AV Fleet aimed to balance the conflicting goals of safety and assertiveness using a formal safety-envelop developed by Intel called the Responsibility-Sensitive Safety Model.
+This was intended to allow vehicles to be assertive without causing dangerous situations on the road.

 Piloting AVs with a focus on pilot zone identification